fhiso/sources-and-citations/citation-elements.md

 the *language tag* `und` (defined in
 &#x5B;[ISO 639-2](http://www.loc.gov/standards/iso639-2/)]
 as representing an undetermined language).

-{.ednote} This scenario should not arise when data has consistently been processed by *conformant* applications.
+-->

 #### List-flattening formats                          {#list-flattening}

-*Conformant* applications *must* support *citation elements* whose *citation element names* are both *multi-valued* and *translatable*, and *must* ensure that the *translation set* for each *citation element value* remains separate.
+*Conformant* applications *must* ensure that in *citation elements* whose *citation element names* are *multi-valued*, the *localisation set* in each *citation element value* remains separate.

-{.example ...} The `authorName` *citation element term* is defined to be both *multi-valued* and *translatable* because a source may have multiple authors, each of whom may have names that have been transliterated into different scripts.
+{.example ...} The `authorName` *citation element term* is defined to be *multi-valued* because a source may have multiple authors, and each of them may have names that have been transliterated into different scripts.
 Suppose a researcher wants to cite the Anglo-Japanese Treaty document of 1902 which was (at least nominally) authored by the Marquess of Lansdowne and Count Hayashi Tadasu whose name is written in kanji as 林&nbsp;董.

-The following JSON serialisation is not allowed as it flattens *translation set* so it is no longer possible to determine how many authors there are, and which names are translations of which others.
+The following hypothetical JSON serialisation is not allowed as it flattens *localisation sets* so it is no longer possible to determine how many authors there are, and which names are translations of which others.

     [ { "name": "https://terms.fhiso.org/terms/title",
         "lang": "en",      "value": "The Anglo-Japanese Treaty" },